In real estate transactions, the unspoken rule is caveat emptor: Let the buyer beware.

 Your agent will walk you through it, and you'll start negotiating which issues the seller will address and how.
 They may offer to make the repairs, promise credit, or drop the sale price – or they may stand firm with a take-it-or-leave-it line.

 No matter what happens afterward, having the result of the inspection empowers you to be a smarter buyer.
-Find a buyer’s agent to recommend a home inspector, evaluate outcomes, and help you find your dream home.
+Dwellful connects you with experienced buyer’s agents across the country to help you through home inspections.
+From real estate agents in Cambridge, MA to Seattle, Washington, let us connect you with a buyer’s agent to recommend a home inspector, evaluate outcomes, and help you find your dream home.